History of the Catholic Church in Mexico: The abandoned experiment to train Indian priests

 The Church of Santiago Tlatelolco, Mexico City.

 The crown and the Franciscans had hopes for the training of indigenous men to become ordained Catholic priests, and with the sponsorship of Bishop Juan de Zumárraga and Don Antonio de Mendoza, the Colegio de Santa Cruz de Tlatelolco was established in 1536, in an indigenous section of Mexico City.
 Several prominent Franciscans, including Bernardino de Sahagún taught at the school, but the Franciscans concluded that although their elite Indian students were capable of high learning, their failure to maintain life habits expected of a friar resulted in the ending of their religious education toward ordination.

-In 1555 the Third Mexican Provincial Council banned Indians from ordination to the priesthood.
+In 1555 the First Mexican Provincial Council banned Indians from ordination to the priesthood.
 The failure to create a Christian priesthood of indigenous men has been deemed a major failure of the Catholic Church in Mexico.
 With the banning of ordination for indigenous men, the priest was always a Spaniard (and in later years one who passed as one).
 The highest religious official in Indian towns was the fiscal, who was a nobleman who aided the priest in the affairs of the church.

 The Colegio continued for a number of decades more, with some of its most able students becoming participants in Sahagún's project to compile information about the prehispanic Aztecs in order that Christian evangelization would be more effective.
 The twelve-volume magnum opus The General History of the Things of New Spain, completed in the 1570s, is one of the high achievements of the early colonial period, published in English as the Florentine Codex.